-There are a range of direct mail formats, these need to be carefully considered for each mailing as some will work better than others depending upon the goals of the campaign.
-Formats available include brochures, catalogues, letters, magazines, postcards and many more.
+There are a range of direct mail formats that need to be carefully considered for each mailing as some will work better than others depending upon the goals of the campaign.
+Formats available include brochures, catalogues, letters, magazines, postcards, and many more.
 Some formats will cost more than others, so format selection is important when determining campaign costs and potential ROI.

-In some cases, there may also be a poly-wrapping phase, this is a handy technique to use for sending multiple inserts without the expense of envelopes.
-The fulfilment phase has its complexities and can be challenging for many organisations to manage in-house.
-Requiring significant investment in mailing house technologies many organisations can’t realise sufficient ROI from investing in this equipment.
+In some cases, there may also be a poly-wrapping phase which is a handy technique for sending multiple inserts without the expense of envelopes.
+The fulfilment phase has its complexities and can be challenging for many organisations to manage in-house as it requires significant investment in mailing house technologies.
+As a result, many organisations can’t realise sufficient ROI from investing in poly-wrapping mail fulfilment equipment.

-Therefore, it is often an excellent idea to outsource to a Mailing House like bakergoodchild who have all the equipment in place and can be a one-stop shop for all your print, mail and postage needs.
-In addition, too, mailing houses will have in-house resources to plan and project manage direct mail campaigns.
+Therefore, it is often an excellent idea to outsource to a mailing house like bakergoodchild who have all the equipment in place and can be a one-stop-shop for all your print, mail, and postage needs.
+In addition, mailing houses have in-house resources to plan and manage direct mail campaigns.

-This article is just one of a series providing “what is” and definition type content please read the following articles too:
+This article is just one of a series providing “what is” and definition-type content, please read the following articles too for further information:

 Work with bakergoodchild and we can manage the entire direct mail campaign process with you from concept through to distribution.
 Why not call us today on 0800 612 1972 to discuss your requirements and create your own live definition of a direct mail campaign?
 You can also contact us via our contact us page here.
 We very much look forward to hearing from you.